 Phase 3: The full transformation

-If you make it past 90 days, it’s time to work towards reinventing yourself for good.
+If you make it past 90 days and you’re enjoying these new habits, it’s time to work towards reinventing yourself for good.
 For me, I went from trying out writing as an experiment to realizing I really wanted to pursue it as a career after about a year.
 If you can stick with something for a year, you’re far ahead of the pack.